128technology/docs/docs/concepts_monitoring.md

 `lib-directory` is the root directory for the Monitoring Agent.
 Other directores exist relative to it.
 This is useful when intending to isolate a set of Monitoring Agent elements from others.

 Each of the `tags`, a collection of key/value pairs, are used to add meta information to the collected metrics.
 This data makes it easier to identify the origin, and to provide filtering by the collectors.
-By default, the agent includes the `{HOSTNAME}`, `{ROUTER}` and `${NODE}` tags to every collected input.
+By default, the agent includes the `${HOSTNAME}`, `${ROUTER}` and `${NODE}` tags to every collected input.
 The corresponding values are derived from the running system.
 The same config can ideally be used for each node in the authority, as their respective values are evaluated at runtime.

 `sample-interval` and `push-interval` indicate the frequency (in seconds) for how often the data is collected and subsequently pushed to the collection target.
 When the `push-interval` value is greater than the `sample-interval`, the agent will produce `ceiling(push-interval/sample-interval)` samples collected within the push duration.
 It is recommended to configure the `push-interval` as a multiple of `sample-interval`.
 These values can be overridden at the input level for finer control of agent's behavior.